How to Use Code signing in MacOS?

 If there isn’t a response, the application is verified as being signed, and you are free to use it without any worries.

 Note: Previously, Apple changed the settings in Gatekeeper, which changed how OS X handles certificates issued by certificate authorities other than Apple.
 With these modifications, the system can no longer accept any certifications that Apple does not produce.
-Despite this, an additional certificate authority is now recognized by Apple’s operating systems.
+Despite this, Apple’s operating systems now recognize an additional certificate authority.

 To ensure that certificates from other CAs can operate to their full capacity, the default configuration has not been altered.
 Hence, it is questionable whether OSX will natively handle certificates from other CAs.
 On the OSX platform, Java can nevertheless be used to leverage certificates from other CAs.